Earache My Eye: Content

 "Earache My Eye" consists of a song followed by a comedy skit.

 In the skit, Chong plays a rebellious teen.
 At the beginning of the piece we hear snoring, followed by an alarm clock, and then the boy wakes up noisily.
 He starts up a glam rock record, with Cheech Marin singing the lyrics as glam rock star character Alice Bowie who, as the name implies, is supposed to be a combination of Alice Cooper and Ziggy Stardust-era David Bowie (at one point in his tune, "Alice Bowie" even mentions having orange hair, which the real David Bowie had sported at that time).
 The song itself is about a teenager fantasizing about becoming a world-famous rock star, becoming very wealthy and not having to listen to authority as a result, including being disowned for wearing his sister's pantyhose.
-The teenager states that he did not care if the world came to an end and that he was kicked off the basketball team by the coach for behaving effeminately.
+The teenager states that he did not care if the world came to an end and that he was kicked off the basketball team by the coach for "wearing high-heeled sneakers and acting like a queen."

-As the song continues into an electric guitar-heavy bridge, the teen's dad (Marin) barges into the room and yells, "I said turn that thing down and get ready for school!", and scratches the record, which annoys the boy.
-The dad then tells his son to get his "fanny perpendicular" and get ready for school.
+As the song continues into an electric guitar-heavy bridge, the teen's father (Marin) barges into the room and yells, "I said turn that thing down and get ready for school!", and scratches the record, which annoys the boy.
+The father then tells his son to get his "fanny perpendicular" and get ready for school.
 The son then complains about an earache, prompting the dad to exclaim, "Earache my eye, how would you like a butt-ache?"
 The boy then gets even snottier, provoking his father to swat him with a belt.
 When he ridicules the spanking as painless, the father then whips him into sniveling, outward compliance, which lasts until his father leaves the room, after which the teen puts the record back on.

-During the latter part of the record ("Turn That Thing Down") – essentially, an extended, electric rock guitar-driven coda – the father can be heard knocking on the door several times demanding that his son "turn that thing down and get ready for school".
+During the latter part of the record ("Turn That Thing Down") – essentially, an extended, electric rock guitar-driven coda, beginning from Alice Bowie's rant about being wealthy (albeit without the lyrics) – the father can be heard knocking on the door several times demanding that his son "turn that thing down and get ready for school".